-Checking an American Express credit card application status is done by phone or through the card issuer’s online platform.
+You can check your credit card application status by phone or through American Express’s online platform.
 Let’s start with the latter.

 Applicants who were not immediately approved for a new American Express credit card can visit the application status website to view the progress.
 Once there, prospective cardmembers will need to input their full social security number as well as the zip code that was used on the initial application.
 After that information is provided, simply click the Check Application button at the bottom of the screen.